Volk-Innovatives/jheer/README.md

 - **NestJS**: A framework for building scalable server-side applications with TypeScript.
 - **GraphQL**: A query language for APIs, allowing clients to request specific fields and get only what they need.
 - **TypeORM**: An ORM for TypeScript and JavaScript, which enables interaction with the relational database.
-- **PostgreSQL** (or any relational database): The database used to store the Sales Types and related information.
+- **PostgreSQL**: The database used to store the Sales Types and related information.

 ## Project Setup